Totof34/Preamp_micro_USB/README.md

 and a second channel with a secured probe to measure the voltage across the speaker ( for ARTA ) connected via a PCM2904 from BB/TI

+Under Linux & Mac no drivers is required
+Under Windows you can find in the folder "Drivers_windows" all you need to run this box properly

 PCB & schema are designed with Kicad

 ![](schematics/PCM2904.png)